The Benefits Of Service Dogs For Schizophrenia: A Unique Support Option

 Individuals with schizophrenia often experience episodes of psychosis, which may involve symptoms like hallucinations, delusions, and disorganized thinking.
 A service animal can support a person experiencing negative symptoms like social withdrawal, a lack of response to one’s environment, and difficulty practicing self-care.

-Service dog tasks for schizophrenia
+Service dog tasks to help those with schizophrenia

 Each service dog and how they are trained tends to be unique to the handler.
 Dogs are normally trained on tasks based on what will most support the owner.
 For example, someone with severe hallucinations may require different forms of support than someone with disorganized behavior and anhedonia (a lack of positive emotion).
 Below are some potential service dog tasks for people with schizophrenia: